 In addition to the advanced capabilities, there’s some other stand out features you should be aware of: the probes are high-quality, thin enough to hardly do any damage to the meat, and they come with Teflon and steel coated wires which are a meter in length.

 This is where the heat resistance come sin, even the best low-end thermometers aren’t able to be left for prolonged periods of time but with this baby you won’t even have to worry about it.

 The handles of the probes are made of silicone, so you won’t need to reach for the mitts each time you want to move a probe.
 The material works well as an insulator, and you’ll find that it keeps the probes to a manageable temperature pretty much wherever they go.

 It’s new, it’s cool, and you can check temperatures and get alarms up to five hundred feet away.
-There’s a whole lot to like with the Morpilot Pro Cooking Thermometer.
+There’s a whole lot to like with the Morpilot thermometer.